bi-labor/Hadoop/README.md

 ![Flow](screens/nifi/db-setup-2.png)

 For the 1 controller service listed, select the settings with the gear icon and enter the required data.

+* **connection URL**: jdbc:mysql://db:3306/hadooplabor
+* **Driver Class Name**: com.mysql.jdbc.Driver
+* **Driver location**: /opt/nifi/mysql
+* **User**: root
+* **Password**: root

 ![Flow](screens/nifi/db-setup-3.png)

 Finally, we activate the database connection with the lightning icon.
 ![Flow](screens/nifi/db-setup-4.png)

 After that, all we have to do is connect our processors, creating the Connections.
 We can do this with the mouse.
 Hovering the mouse over a processor will display an arrow icon, it must be dragged to the target processor.
 In the pop-up window, select which output of the processor you want to connect.
-It is very important that unused outputs be marked autoterminate, in the first tab of the processor settings view, or the processor will not start.
+It is very important that unused outputs have to be marked autoterminate, in the first tab of all processors settings view, or the processor will not start.
 If you have unconnected and non autoterminated output, this is also indicated by a yellow triangle on the processor.

 Autoterminate outputs: ![Flow](screens/nifi/splittext-autoterminate.png)

 The name of the selected output can be read on the small box that appears on the connection, this is also shown in the figure below, based on this the flow must be set.
 Completed total flow:  ![Flow](screens/nifi/flow.png)

 When we're done, we can start the processors.
 We can do this one by one or all at once.
 You can start and stop the processors in the right-click menu on the processor, or the selected processors can be started at the same time on the left side of the canvas.
+Rather, let's start the entire flow with the press of 1 button.

 **Note:** There will be errors with the SQL insert because we did not escape the apostrophe and quotation mark characters.
 This is not a problem now.
 Can be easily solved with ReplaceText.

 Through the flow, we can track what happens to our file.
 Each processor prints to the interface how many records were received and passed on.
 This is most spectacular in splittext where 1 FlowFile goes in and 3884 comes out.
 If we look at the movies.dat file, it had just that many lines, so we can be sure that SplitText worked well.

-*Check:* Place 1 screenshot in the report of the created flow  and 1 screenshot in the report of the MySQL window about the records appeared (3426 lines).
+*Check:* Place 1 screenshot in the report of the created flow  and 1 screenshot in the report of the MySQL window about the records appeared (select * from movies; 3426 lines).
+Transferring the data can take up to 30-60 seconds, let's wait for the end!

 #### Task 1.2 - Loading Ratings dataset